lightvector/KataGo/README.md

 With one exception: the ReLUs involved in the global pooled properties layer persistently choose positive *a*, with a mean of positive 0.30.
 If any layer were to be different, I'd expect it to be this one, since these values are used in a very different way than any other layer, being globally pooled before being globally rebroadcast.
 Still, it's interesting that there's such a difference.

 For the vast majority of the ReLUs though, as far as I can tell, the neural net actually does "want" the activation to be non-monotone.
-In a short test run where *a* was initialized to a positive value rather than 0, the neural net over the course of the first few epochs forced all the *a*s to be negative mean again, except for the ones in the global pooled properties layer, and in the meantime, had a larger training loss, indicating that it was not fitting as well due to the positive *a*s.
+In a short test run where *a* was initialized to a positive value of 0.25 rather than 0, the neural net over the course of the first few epochs forced all the *a*s to be negative mean again, except for the ones in the global pooled properties layer.
+In the meantime, it also had a larger training loss indicating that it was not fitting as well due to the positive *a*s.

 I'd be very curious to hear whether this reproduces for anyone else.
 For now, I've been keeping the parametric ReLUs, since they do seem to be an improvement, although I'm quite mystified about why non-monotone functions are good here.